bitovi/academy/src/web-components/5-listing-routes/listing-routes.md

 <img src="../static/img/web-components/bt-list-routes.gif"
   style="border: solid 1px black; max-width: 100%;"
-  title="A scrollable list of bus routes on top, a map on the bottom." />
+  alt="A scrollable list of bus routes on top, a map on the bottom." />

 Additionally we have text within the header that says __Loading routes…__ statically.
 We want to remove this text after the routes have been rendered.